-Portable dog playpens come in large and small sizes to accommodate almost any breed or size.
+A large pet playpen or small pet playpen accomodates almost any breed or size.
 Keep in mind, even the best dog playpen is no substitute for proper walking.

-To them, it's still a boring small space without TV, a book, or ANYTHING else do do.
+To your pet, it's still a boring small space without TV, the internet, a book, or ANYTHING else to do.

 Already know all about this subject?
 Just looking for the reviews?
 Click the button below to jump down to the product reviews.

 Guide To Portable Dog Play Pens For Camping